syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 .. important::

-   Currently, RVV, calls and branches can not be generated in a burst group.
+   Currently, RISC-V VSET instructions, calls and branches can not be generated in a burst group.
 If an unsupported opcode is specified in the custom burst group, it will be generated outside this group.

 Following is an example of the ``burst`` key: